magento/devdocs/guides/v2.0/cloud/trouble/pro-env-management.md

 * Access the environments by SSH and URL.
 These links and commands are provided through the Access Links.
 * View builds logs and deployment history

+### Restricted features {#restricted}
 As an important note, while you can manage Staging and Production environments, you **cannot**:

 * Branch from these environments.
-Staging and Production only have a single `master` branch for syncing and receiving code from Integration.
+Staging and Production only have a single branch for syncing and receiving code from Integration.
 * Create snapshots through the interface.
 You can use SSH access with CLI commands as needed.
 * View deploy logs